symfony/symfony-docs/security/api_key_authentication.rst

 The goal is ultimately to use the ``$apiKey`` to find or create a ``User`` object. *How* you do this (e.g. query a database) and the exact class for your ``User`` object may vary.
-Those differences will be most obvious in your user provider.
+Those differences will be most notable in your user provider.

 The User Provider